elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Dex application upgraded to v2.26.0
 - Dex chart updated to v2.15.2
 - The issuer for the user-alertmanager ingress is now taken from `global.issuer`.
+- The `stable/prometheus-operator` helm chart has been replaced by `prometheus-community/kube-prometheus-stack`

 ### Fixed